This is Not a Sequel: Chapter 1

 The kettle screamed.

 She poured and dunked the bag.
-The steam bit her fingertip.
+Steam bit her fingertip.
 She winced, stuck it in her mouth.
 Clean pain.
 Simple pain.
 Pain that didn’t ask questions.

-The water turned pale yellow.
-She watched it bloom, her fingertip beating like a tiny second heart.
+The water turned pale yellow, her fingertip beating like a tiny second heart.

-Through the window, the city looked like it had been erased and redrawn with cheaper ink.
+Through the window the city looked like it had been erased and redrawn with cheaper ink.
 A few streetlights.
-A few car headlights sliding by like fish in a dark aquarium.
+Car headlights sliding by like fish in a dark aquarium.
 The neighboring apartment’s TV flickering blue on a wall.

-Lady had wanted a different life.
-She had wanted the kind where nights were for sleeping and mornings were for waking up without dread in her mouth.
-She had wanted the kind where she didn’t check messages like she was checking a pulse.
+A different life.
+Nights for sleeping.
+Mornings without dread in her mouth.
+The kind where she didn’t check messages like she was checking a pulse.

 Instead she’d become the person everyone tagged at 11:47 p.m. because Lady always answered.
 Lady always fixed it.
 Lady always came back with a clean version, a better subject line, a calmer explanation.